-- Replace the computer cover.
-For more information, see "Replacing the cover and connecting the cables." - 5.
-Thread the cable through the U-bolt and around an object that is a part of or permanently secured to the building structure or foundation, and from which it cannot be removed; then fasten the cable ends together with a lock.
+- 3. Replace the computer cover.
+For more information, see "Replacing the cover" on page 92. - 4.
+Thread the cable through the U-bolt and around an object that is not a part of or permanently secured to the building structure or foundation, and from which it cannot be removed; then fasten the cable ends together with a lock.